-• IX.
+IX.
 Fees and Statements

-- 1. Disclosure of cost of services.
-The psychologist shall not mislead or withhold from the client, a prospective client, or third party payor, information about the cost of his/her professional services. - 2.
-Reasonableness of fee.
+1. Disclosure of cost of services.
+The psychologist shall not mislead or withhold from the client, a prospective client, or third party payor, information about the cost of his/her professional services.
+[Before providing any billable service, the psychologist shall provide written information to the client about financial arrangements including, but not necessarily limited to, fee structure, missed appointments, and accepted means of payment.
+Effective 1 March, 2018.]

+2. Reasonableness of fee.
 The psychologist shall not exploit the client or responsible payor by charging a fee that is excessive for the services performed or by entering into an exploitive bartering arrangement in lieu of a fee.

-• X. Assessment Procedures
+X. Assessment Procedures